LuckGets/coding-question_school/grind75/easy/ValidAnagram/README.md

 So, if the second parameter use the same character, all the value in hash map is going to equal 0.

+if one of the key in hash map has value greater than 0 or not equal 0 then we can assume that second parameter is not anagram.

 <br>

 ```typescript